avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 #### Under the Hood

 Behind the scenes, quite a lot of work is involved in producing the executable `foo`.
 It involves four sequential stages: preprocessing, compilation, assembly, and linking.
-An overview of this process is shown in Figure 4.2.
 Here's a bird's eye view of what happens at each stage:

 1.  **Preprocessing stage:** foo.c is sent to the preprocessor.
 The preprocessors a program that modifies the source code before compilation begins.
 It performs two key tasks: